ZetangForward/CSA-GEC/README.md

 ## Source
 In this repo, we provide the following source for reproducing our results:
-- perspective scripts for finetuning different models in different folders
+- perspective scripts for finetuning different models (the folder is consistent with the model name)
-- converged checkpoints for all the models described in paper
+- converged checkpoints for all the models described in paper (see more in perspective model folders)
-- evaluation metrics and data process tools in `utils` folder
+- evaluation metrics in `recovery` and attack builder in `attack` folder
-- seven attack datasets for testing the model performance
+- seven attack datasets for testing the model performance in `data` folder
+- data processor in `utils` folder

 ## Command
-Place refer to the perspective folders.
+Place refer to the perspective model folders.